latitudeki5223/l36-shared-contracts/api-contracts/cvps-processor-endpoints.md

 ## Overview

 The CVPS Processor provides **22 optimized endpoints** (18 public content + 4 wholesale) that consolidate data from multiple sources into single, efficient API calls.
-These endpoints are designed specifically for the Customer-facing VPS (CVPS) frontend at staging.latitude36.com.au and latitude36.com.au.
+These endpoints are designed specifically for the Customer-facing VPS (CVPS) frontend, deployed across staging and production environments.

 ### Version 4.1 Breaking Changes
 - **AUTHENTICATION REMOVED**: Most endpoints are now PUBLIC (no API key required)